lora-sys/React-Projects/README.md

 # ceeate a paint app using reactjs
 # create a currency convert app using reactjs
 ## new changes use pnpm package manager replace npm ,replace vite with create-react-app
+# using pnpm package manager create a movie app using reactjs